Grarak/DSVita/README.md

 ## Credits

 - [NooDS](https://github.com/Hydr8gon/NooDS) was used as reference.
 A lot of code was taken from there.
-- [melonDS](https://github.com/melonDS-emu/melonDS) for ARM7 HLE implementation.
+- [melonDS](https://github.com/melonDS-emu/melonDS) for ARM7 HLE implementation and jit optimizations.
 - [DesmumePSPExperimental](https://github.com/Xiro28/DesmumePSPExperimental) for ARM7 HLE implementation.
 - [pokediamond](https://github.com/pret/pokediamond) for ARM7 HLE implementation.
 - [DSHBA](https://github.com/DenSinH/DSHBA) Copied some PPU hardware acceleration implementation (Thanks for xiro28 linking me the repo)